fouldsy/piper-pa-28-flight-sim/docs/cockpit.md

 ![Cockpit just delivered and in the garage](images/cockpit/just-delivered.jpg)

 This was my first time seeing just what I'd let myself in for.
-The interior was a mess, which I could tell from te listing photos.
+The interior was a mess, which I could tell from the listing photos.

 ![Inside the cockpit just after delivery](images/cockpit/just-delivered-interior.jpg)